assk0401/MassR8-ML/reproduce/software/containers/README-apptainer.md

     * `maneaged.sif`: image with the full software environment of your project.
 This file is necessary for future runs of your project within the container.

+ 3. To execute your project remote the `--build-only` and use `./run.sh` to execute it.
+If you want to enter your Maneage'd project shell, add the `--project-shell` option to the call inside `./run.sh`.